 Buffered VPN Neutral Points

 Buffered VPN’s actual server count is hidden.
-They tell you that they have 45 global server locations but that’s it.
+They tell you that they have 46 global server locations (from 45 in 2018) but that’s it.

 So all you’re getting from Buffered VPN are the locations of these servers.